eriknyquist/ptttl/README.rst

   b=123, d=8, o=4

+* *b* - beat, tempo: tempo in BPM (Beats Per Minute)
 * *d* - duration: default duration of a note if none is specified
 * *o* - octave: default octave of a note if none is specified
-* *b* - beat, tempo: tempo in BPM (Beats Per Minute)

 *data* section
 ==============

 Like RTTTL, the data section in a PTTL string contains comma-seperated values.
-*Unlike* RTTTL, where single notes are separated by commas, The comma seperated values in PTTL are *time slots*, where each time slot may contain one or more notes.
-Multiple notes in a time slot are separated by a vertical pipe "|".
+*Unlike* RTTTL, where only single notes are separated by commas, the comma seperated values in PTTL are *time slots*, where each time slot may contain one or more notes.
+Multiple notes in a time slot are separated by a vertical pipe character "|".

+Each note in a time slot starts playing simultaneously, and each will stop when its respective duration has elapsed.
+The current time slot ends when the duration of the longest note has elapsed.
+A time slot can last for the length of a single measure (4 beats), at most.

-The format of a note is identical to that described by the RTTTL format; each note includes, in sequence: a duration specifier, a standard music note, either a, b, c, d, e, f or g (optionally followed by '#' or 'b' for sharps and flats), and an octave specifier.
+The format of a note is identical to that described by the RTTTL format.
+Each note includes, in sequence; a duration specifier, a standard music note, either a, b, c, d, e, f or g (optionally followed by '#' or 'b' for sharps and flats), and an octave specifier.
 If no duration or octave specifier are present, the default applies.